Jaxelr/WebApiTemplate/readme.md

 ## Installation

-Make sure the dotnetcore sdk is installed by running `dotnet --version` on a console.
+Make sure the dotnet sdk is installed by running `dotnet --version` on a console.

 For installation of latest version, run:

 `dotnet new -i  "WebApiTemplate::*" --nuget-source https://www.myget.org/F/webapitemplate/api/v3/index.json`

-Currently it lives on the myget source only.
+Currently it lives on the myget source only, since it has such a generic name.

 ### Previous versions